-Sixty-four independent businesses and networks from twenty-seven states have signed on as partners, pledging to organize neighboring businesses around the Shop Indie Local movement.
+Independent businesses and networks are invited to sign on as partners, pledging to organize neighboring businesses around the Shop Indie Local movement.

 “Now, more than ever, small businesses must work together,” said Derek Peebles, executive director of AMIBA.
 “Shop Indie Local represents a movement that cultivates hope and empowerment.”